Operations on the Ancre, January–March 1917: 2nd Division

 The 2nd Division, also transferred from the north side of the Ancre valley, took over from the Highlanders on 13 January, on a front of 2500 yd, 1200 yd south of the village of Pys.
 The front line consisted of 18 infantry posts and support positions held by ten platoons, with nothing until three platoons in Courcelette and two companies nearby.
-Ironside Avenue, a communication trench, ran forward 800 yd towards the front line but was full of mud and impassable.
+Ironside Avenue, a communication trench, ran forward 800 yd towards the front line but it was full of mud and impassable.
 Brushwood tracks, unusable during the day, continued the route towards the front line.
 Two battalions took over the front posts, with two more back towards Ovillers and La Boisselle, with the 15th (Scottish) Division on the right and the 18th (Eastern) Division on the left.
 The 2nd Division continued to consolidate the positions begun earlier, large working parties labouring non-stop to dig out, clean and pump trenches, fit duckboards and provide overhead cover for the infantry posts; tramways were built further back by engineers.
 Both sides were quiet during the rest of January, until the Germans attempted a raid which was stopped by machine-gun fire before the raiders had advanced past the German barbed wire; on the north side of the valley, British troops captured the rest of the Beaumont Hamel spur.
 By the end of the month conditions were better, although snowstorms covered the few landmarks and relieving parties frequently got lost.
 There was little artillery fire in the divisional areas but much German aircraft activity; British reconnaissance aircraft managed to photograph the front line on 29 January, giving the divisional commander the first accurate information about it.
 The freeze lasted for about five weeks until mid-February, which made movement of carrying-parties much easier as preparations to attack were being made.